 This term became extremely popular from 1990 as it gives you a theoretical figure of how much a customer will generate revenue to the company.
-Based on prediction, marketing team can derive the rough amount to spend on customer acquisition process.
+Based on the prediction, the marketing team can derive the rough amount to spend on the customer acquisition process.

 In a simple way, if the COCA (Cost of Customer Acquisition) is 120$, and the lifetime value of the customer is 150$, that’s a profitable customer!
 Apart from that, here are some uses of LTV:

 Deciding customer retention strategies for individual customers.

 There are multiple methods of calculating LTV, but we are going to discuss these two methods which are widely popular: